 Sketches can be useful

-I started searching the net for sketches, those kinds of rough drawing giving a general idea of where to place what in a layout.
+I started searching the net for sketches, those kinds of rough drawings giving a general idea of where to place what in a layout.
 Some sites were available then, and some still are.
 Check in the Resources section to find some of those sites.
-Sketches are just “blueprints”, idea, inspiration starters.
+Sketches are just “blueprints”, ideas, and inspiration starters.
 Sketches will not tell you whether you should place a solid paper or a patterned paper in each location.
-It does not say you have to put a button or a flower or a staple, but only suggests you to put “something of this general size” in that place.
+It does not say you have to put a button or a flower or a staple but only suggests you put “something of this general size” in that place.
 Do you HAVE to follow the sketch?
 Of course not!
 It is only to get you started.
 You can follow it all the way through, or change your mind in the middle and adapt it to make it your own.

 What about Templates though?
 How is a template different than a sketch?
 Templates are the layered versions of sketches.
-Instead of having a line drawing telling you where you could put the photo, the mat, the decoration, the papers, templates will have a layered version of the photo, the mat, the decoration, the papers.
+Instead of having a line drawing telling you where you could put the photo, the mat, the decoration, or the papers, templates will have a layered version of the photo, the mat, the decoration, and the papers.
 To use the templates, you simply trim the papers in the same shape and size as the representation on that particular layer.
 You can use various tools to achieve this, depending on your software.

 Templates or sketches?

 Why use a template instead of a sketch?
 Templates will be convenient if it includes a fun different shape for papers or some elements (maybe arrows, flowers, vines, stars, etc.).
-In that case, it can really save you time since you won’t have to draw them, or clip them from your papers.
+In that case, it can really save you time since you won’t have to draw them or clip them from your papers.

 Why use a sketch instead of a template?
-If you feel comfortable enough to draw your own shapes, and layer them on your own then, you can use a sketch without any difficulty.
+If you feel comfortable enough to draw your own shapes and layer them on your own then, you can use a sketch without any difficulty.